bjarvis4-spec/megr2157-portfolio/docs/assignments/A01/index.md

 ## Analyze
 Task A - Portfolio Analysis
 Portfolio 1 - Aiden Bradley
-Accesability - Aiden's Page is hosted by Github, The main page shows info regarding interest and personal projects.
+Navigability - Aiden's Page is hosted by Github, The main page shows info regarding interest and personal projects.
 Also, covers a little on portfolio projects.

 Reproducibility -  The portfolio provides pictures of the projects, there is a link on the main page that takes you to github section with each project but on the website itself is just pictures.